Don-Assamongkol1/programming-analyst-interview-test/readme.md

 - Do copy operations in `Pandas` like grouping and joining
 - Write Python

-Once you have completed the assignment, please email the Python file(s) to paulzakin@bsd.uchicago.edu
+Once you have completed the assignment, please email the Python files to paulzakin@bsd.uchicago.edu.

 ### Important

 - This task is not restricted in any way.
-So feel free to use Google, Stack Overflow, textbooks, etc. The only thing you cannot do is ask a friend for help!
+So feel free to use Google, Stack Overflow, etc. The only thing you cannot do is ask a friend for help!

 - This task should **not** take you longer than 3 hours.
 It took that last developer ~ 1 hour to complete it fully.
 If you exceed three hours, **please stop**.
 This test is **not** designed to be an all-day assignment.
-We made a bunch of questions **bonus** specifically, so you don't have to go over time.
+We made a bunch of questions **bonus** specifically so you don't have to go over time.

 ## Instructions